Housing in Warsaw: A Founder's Guide

 • Mokotów and Śródmieście are central; Praga-Północ offers more character and lower rent

-• Spotahome and HousingAnywhere for furnished short-term; landlords typically ask for 1–2 months deposit
+• HousingAnywhere for furnished short-term; landlords typically ask for 1–2 months deposit

 Coliving: The Founder's Secret Weapon